cyber-carpentry/group1-machine-learning-project/README.md

 `docker pull ekincanufuktepe/reusability-model-2`

 These two docker images will build containers that have a different number of hidden layers (2 and 1, respectively) and a different number of nodes than the original model (512 and 3, respectively).
 These differences illustrate how the number of layers and nodes can affect model accuracy and loss.
-Users are prompted to change the number of epochs and/or optimization scheme and can select from a few different training and test data sets (CIFAR10, CIFAR100, MNIST, Fashion-MNIST).
+Users are prompted to change the number of epochs and/or optimization scheme and can select from a few different training and test data sets.

 #### 4) Reusability of datasets